stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-deploy-an-application.md

 After logging in to ArgoCDs UI, you'll see an overview of all already existing Applications.
 To create a new one, click the _NEW APP_ button on the top left.
 You'll need to choose an application name, which is used to display the application on ArgoCD's application overview.
 Also, you have to select the project that was created for your team, since this will be the only one that your user has privileges for to create applications.
-The following example show, how the UI for creating an application looks like:
+The following example shows, how the UI for creating an application looks like:

 ![Add application metadata](assets/new_application_metadata.png)

 Beside application name and project, the attribute _sync policy_ is interesting to choose carefully.
 There are two options _Manual_ and _Automatic_.
-The _Manual_ sync policy means, that you are in full control of when kubernetes resources you defined in you git repository are being created. _Automatic_ on the other hand tells ArgoCD to watch your Git repository.
+The _Manual_ sync policy means, that you are in full control of when kubernetes resources you defined in your GitHub repository are being created. _Automatic_ on the other hand tells ArgoCD to watch your Git repository.
 On a regular basis, it checks for changes in the git history and will auto-apply the resources if there are any.

 ## Specify Git repository URL containing your helm chart